passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 ## Device-bound passkey

-A FIDO2 [Discoverable Credential](#discoverable-credential) that is bound to a single authenticator.
+A WebAuthn [Discoverable Credential](#discoverable-credential) that is bound to a single authenticator.
 For example, FIDO2 security keys typically hold device-bound passkeys as the credential cannot leave the device.
 Device-bound passkeys have been previously referred to as _single-device passkeys_.

 ## Discoverable Credential